adfinis/virtesk/doc/spice-disconnect-actions.rst

 Spice disconnect actions are a new feature of Ovirt 3.6.
 Ovirt Hosts must be running RHEL 7.x / CentOS 7.x - because in RHEL 6.x / CentOS 6.x, this feature is not supported.

-Amoothei-VDI was not tested with Ovirt 3.6 so far.
+Virtesk-VDI was not tested with Ovirt 3.6 so far.

 Situation in "official Ovirt 3.5 releases"